jeremjlr/MurphySecurity/README.md

 bash installcore.sh
 ```

-<p>Both can't be on the same pi for now, this will be fixed for the next release.</p>

 ## How to Use
 Everything should be pretty straight forward but here are some instructions that might help you use the app.